emfcamp/developer.emfcamp.org/phones.md

 services.

-This is based on the open source [jambonz](https://www.jambonz.org) platform, which has APIs for incoming and outgoing calls similar to some of the other programable communications platforms on the market.
+This is based on the open source [jambonz](https://www.jambonz.org) platform, which has APIs for incoming and outgoing calls similar to some of the other programmable communications platforms on the market.
 The key thing is that this one can call and be called from the EMF site phone network.

 You can find the details on the API at [https://www.jambonz.org/docs/](https://www.jambonz.org/docs/)